CitiVerse

 Strengthening Cities and Enhancing Neighborhood Sense of Belonging

 SENSE helps cities create interactive, real-time digital twins where citizens and city officials can explore, test, and improve urban spaces together.
-The project focuses on citizen engagement, data interoperability, and inclusive co-creation.
+The project focuses on citizen engagement, data interoperability, and a stronger sense of belonging for people in pilot cities Kiel (Germany) and Cartagena (Spain).

-More info: senseverse.eu
+More info: sense

 More info: CU Project

-More info: 3DXverse
+More info: 3DxVERSE

 x-CITE